 The Selectivity Factor is a quantifiable measure of how efficient an antibiotic is during the process of gene selection.
-TOKU-E scientists tested the selectivity factor of G418 for BHK-21 cells and HeLa cells.
+Our R&D team tested the selectivity factor of G418 Disulfate for BHK-21 and HeLa cell lines.
 They found that G418 is an ideal selection antibiotic for transfected BHK-21 cells but not optimal for HeLa cells.
 The method uses a modified MTT assay, which can be used to numerically determine the antibiotic efficiency (Delrue et al, 2018).
 For more information about the Selectivity Factor, click here.

-For information on relevant cell lines, culture medium, and working concentrations, please visit the Cell-Culture Database.
+For more information on relevant cell lines, culture medium, and working concentrations, please visit the Cell-Culture Database.

 |Molecular Formula||C20H40N4O10 · 2H2SO4|